List of Phineas and Ferb characters: Pinky

 Pinky (vocals by Dee Bradley Baker) is Isabella's pet chihuahua.
 Much like Perry the Platypus, Pinky also lives a double-life as a secret agent for the O.W.C.A. under the codename, "Agent Pinky" in a division run by a commander named Wanda, a.k.a.
 Admiral Acronym.
 Pinky's nemesis is Professor Poofenplotz.
-Although he does not like dog food, Pinky will eat just about anything–especially his favorite; grilled cheese sandwiches, (as seen in the episode “Journey to the Center of Candace”) and even inedible objects, having once swallowed Isabella's Fireside Girl sash.
-Pinky always shakes as an ongoing joke about the behavior of Chihuahuas.
-He first appeared in the episode, "Journey to the Center of Candace," where Pinky plays a major role, as Phineas and Ferb shrink themselves (as well as a submarine) to miniature proportions to go inside Pinky to retrieve Isabella's sash.
+Although she does not like dog food, Pinky will eat just about anything–especially her favorite; grilled cheese sandwiches (as seen in the episode "Journey to the Center of Candace") and even inedible objects, having once accidentally swallowed Isabella's Fireside Girl sash.
+Pinky always shakes as an ongoing joke about the behavior of other Chihuahuas.
+She first appeared in the episode, "Journey to the Center of Candace," where Pinky plays a major role, as Phineas and Ferb shrink themselves (as well as a submarine) to miniature proportions to go inside Pinky to retrieve Isabella's sash.
 However, Pinky is distracted just before she can eat the sandwich by a black cat, and later Candace dwells upon the sandwich, unaware that Phineas and Ferb are inside it, and Phineas and Ferb are then swallowed, unaware that they are in the wrong body.

 Charlene Doofenshmirtz

 Charlene Doofenshmirtz (voiced by Allison Janney) is the former wife of Dr. Heinz Doofenshmirtz and shares custody of their daughter, Vanessa.
 Unaware of Dr. Doofenshmirtz's "evil" side, and in fact saying she does not believe someone can ever be truly evil, she divorced him due to a lack of common interests and having different life-goals.
 She is very wealthy and gives her ex-husband a large allowance each month.
-She is sometimes called by Vanessa who tries to "bust" her father but to no avail.
+She is sometimes called by Vanessa who tries to "bust" her father, but to no avail.
 Charlene and Linda Flynn-Fletcher have been paired up in a cooking class owned by Chef Pierre and in "I Scream, You Scream" were distracted by both Candace and Vanessa at the same time.
 Despite being divorced with Doof, she still goes to Doofenshmirtz family reunions claiming that she "kept the name," as seen in "Thaddeus and Thor."

 However, in the episode "Tales From the Resistance: Back to the 2nd Dimension" (the episode sequel to the 2011 TV film, "Phineas and Ferb: Across the 2nd Dimension"), it is shown that there is an alternate reality version of Charlene Doofenshmirtz.
 It turns out that 2nd Charlene is still married to 2nd Doof and actually shares much of his evil personality, and that their divorce was just a ruse to gain financial advantages during 2nd Doof's reign (such as receiving coupon mail, putting up junk yard sales, and going on separate vacation trips).